open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 ### 2. Simplify the model interfaces

 In MMDet 2.X, `HungarianAssigner` and `MaskHungarianAssigner` will be used to assign bboxes and instance segment information with annotated instances, respectively.
-The assignment logics of these two moduls are the same, and the only differences are the interface and the calculation of the loss functions.
-However, this difference make the code of `HungarianAssigner` cannot be directly used in `MaskHungarianAssigner`, which caused the redundancy.
+The assignment logics of these two modules are the same, and the only differences are the interface and the calculation of the loss functions.
+However, this difference makes the code of `HungarianAssigner` cannot be directly used in `MaskHungarianAssigner`, which caused the redundancy.

 ```python
 class HungarianAssigner(BaseAssigner):